Govind-Markad/Automation_Testing_Project/README.md

 # Automation_Testing_Project

-Automated Testing for Web-Based Banking Application: Mini Project
+>> Automated Testing for Web-Based Banking Application: Mini Project
+>> Steps :
 • Analyzed and comprehended application requirements and functionality with a precision rate of 98%.
 Scripted tests using Selenium WebDriver and Java.
 • Implemented the TestNG framework in the project.